MicrosoftDocs/winrt-api/windows.applicationmodel/appinstance_getactivatedeventargs_19856196.md

 # Windows.ApplicationModel.AppInstance.GetActivatedEventArgs

 ## -description
-Gets the current **IActivatedEventArgs**, the same as would normally be passed in to the app’s OnActivated method.
+Gets the current **IActivatedEventArgs**, the same as would normally be passed in to the *OnActivated* method of the app.

 ## -returns
 The current **IActivatedEventArgs**, or NULL.